ektasahtia-ai/basic-cpp-projects/README.md

 # Basic CPP Projects

-A collection of beginner-friendly C++ console applications designed to help practice core programming concepts such as classes, vectors, functions, loops, conditionals, and file handling.
+A collection of beginner-friendly C++ console applications designed to help practice core programming concepts such as classes, vectors, functions, loops, conditionals and file handling.

 ## Projects Included